syncfusion-content/wpf-docs/wpf/Autocomplete/Multipath-search.md

 ---
 layout: post
-title: Multipath search of AutoComplete in Syncfusion SfTextBoxExt.
+title: MultiPath search of AutoComplete in Syncfusion SfTextBoxExt.
 description: This section provides details about how to perform Multipath search from AutoCompleteSource in Syncfusion AutoComplete control.
 platform: wpf
 control: SfTextBoxExt
 documentation: ug
 ---

-# Multi path search with AutoComplete
+# MultiPath search with AutoComplete

 AutoComplete control already supports the custom search.
 So, it can be used for the MultiPath search.
 When using the object list AutoCompleteSource, the control search is based on the SearchItemPath.
-It’s performed the single path search.
-But using the custom search and perform the MultiPath search in AutoComplete.
+It performs the single path search.
+But using the custom search, it can perform the MultiPath search in AutoComplete.

 **Model**